monsoonmaelstrom/book2/book2.md

 “Hopefully.
 Did he buy it?”

-“I think he’s withholding judgement, at the moment.”
+“I think he’s withholding judgement at the moment.”

 “I can work with that.”

 “He’s not going to keep withholding judgement when he finds the body in the river,” Liam mutters.

-“If.”
+“If,” I say, correcting that statement.

 Liam scoffs.
 “Okay, let me put it more bluntly, when his man doesn’t come back, he’s going to make the logical assumption,” Liam tells me, “and stop withholding judgement. *That* was my main issue last night.”